Tilllerson says North Korea has freed American student Otto Warmbier

 U.S. tourism to North Korea is legal, but the U.S. State Department strongly advises against it.

-Senator Sherrod Brown (D-OH) said he hoped the privacy of Warmbier's family would be respected "in the weeks and months ahead."
+Senator Sherrod Brown, D-Ohio, said he hoped the privacy of Warmbier's family would be respected "in the weeks and months ahead."

 In a statement, he said: “My first priority will be continuing to support Otto, his parents and family, whose strength and love of family inspire me every time I speak with them.
 North Korea’s despicable actions in detaining and holding Otto were unacceptable and must be condemned. "